11th Army (Wehrmacht): Formation

 The 11th Army was activated in 1940 to prepare for the forthcoming German attack on the Soviet Union.

+Operation Barbarossa

 The 11th Army was part of Army Group South when it invaded the USSR during Operation Barbarossa.
 In September 1941, Erich von Manstein was appointed its commander.
 His predecessor, Colonel-General Eugen Ritter von Schobert, perished when his Fieseler Storch aircraft landed in a Soviet minefield.

 At the start of Barbarossa, the 11th Army order of battle included: